oracle-livelabs/database/db-operator-with-cicd/3-deploy-app/applications.md

 ## Task 1: Prepare for Application Deployment

 1. Login to your tenancy's OCI Registry (OCIR) to authorize the pushing of application images to OCIR.
 For help on how to retrieve the information below on the console, click on the dropdown below.
-When prompted, provide the Auth token you copied earlier as the password.
+When prompted for the password, retrieve and provide from your notes the Auth token you copied earlier as the password.

      ```bash